mets/METS-board/web documents/metsoverview.md

 The location of the files is captured in the `<FLocat>` element.
 The attribute pair `LOCTYPE` and `LOCREF` must be used when using a reference of any kind.
 The `LOCTYPE` attribute is used to record the type of the reference (e.g. URL, database, relative path
 >TODO: external link to suggested values
+>
+>TO DECIDE: provide information about relative file references or not?

 ), and the actual reference is given in `LOCREF` attribute.